 Research studies with animals found harmful effects on unborn babies.
 It hasn’t been properly studied in humans.
 The benefits might outweigh the risks even if you’re pregnant.
 Talk with your doctor.

-Interactions Saphris Ativan No interactions related info. › Less likely to have drug interactions compared to other benzodiazepines, so it might be a better option if you're taking multiple medications.
+Interactions Saphris Ativan No interactions related info. › Less likely to have drug interactions compared to other drugs like it, so it might be a better option if you're taking multiple medications.

 Weight Saphris Ativan › People on medicines like Saphris (asenapine) have had weight gain and higher blood sugar to the point of having diabetes.
 Your doctor will work with you to stop that from happening.
 No weight related info.
-Upsides and benefits Saphris Ativan › Saphris (asenapine) can be used to treat bipolar disorder in children age 10 or older, and schizophrenia in children age 12 or older. › You don't need water to take Saphris (asenapine); the pill dissolves in your mouth right away. › Compared to other medicines, the side effects of Saphris (asenapine) are milder. › Effective at relieving short-term anxiety and sleeplessness. › Can be used together with antidepressants to manage anxiety disorders.
-Especially helpful for anxiety symptoms while you wait for an antidepressant to kick in (it can take several weeks). › Less likely to have drug interactions compared to other benzodiazepines, so it might be a better option if you're taking multiple medications.
-Downsides and risks Saphris Ativan › Saphris (asenapine) is only available as a brand name. › Compared to other medicines, Saphris (asenapine) can cause changes in your hormones and make you sleepy. › You have to take Saphris (asenapine) twice a day, which can be hard to remember. › Can cause memory problems, drowsiness, dizziness, and confusion. › Can be habit-forming, so it's not typically used for long-term treatment, or for people who've had problems with drug or alcohol abuse. › Compared to other benzodiazepines, more likely to cause withdrawal if you take it for a long time and then stop suddenly. › Most people find that it gets less effective over time.
+Upsides and benefits Saphris Ativan › Saphris (asenapine) can be used to treat bipolar disorder in children age 10 or older, and schizophrenia in children age 12 or older. › You don't need water to take Saphris (asenapine); the pill dissolves in your mouth right away. › Compared to other medicines, the side effects of Saphris (asenapine) are milder. › Effective at relieving short-term anxiety. › Can be used together with antidepressants to manage anxiety disorders.
+Especially helpful for anxiety symptoms while you wait for an antidepressant to kick in. › Less likely to have drug interactions compared to other drugs like it, so it might be a better option if you're taking multiple medications.
+Downsides and risks Saphris Ativan › Saphris (asenapine) is only available as a brand name. › Compared to other medicines, Saphris (asenapine) can cause changes in your hormones and make you sleepy. › You have to take Saphris (asenapine) twice a day, which can be hard to remember. › Can cause memory problems, drowsiness, dizziness, and confusion. › Can be habit-forming, so it's not typically used for long-term treatment or for people who've had problems with drug or alcohol abuse. › Compared to other similar medicines, Ativan (lorazepam) is more likely to cause withdrawal if you take it for a long time and then suddenly stop. › Most people find that Ativan (lorazepam) gets less effective over time.
 Tips from our pharmacists for people taking the medication Saphris Ativan › To take Saphris (asenapine), place the pill under your tongue and let it dissolve completely.
 Don't chew or swallow the pill, and don't eat or drink for 10 minutes after you take it. › You might feel numbness or tingling in your mouth or throat after you take Saphris (asenapine).
 This usually goes away after an hour. › Don't drive or do anything requiring concentration until you know how Saphris (asenapine) affects you. › Don't stop taking Saphris (asenapine) suddenly without talking to your doctor first because it can be very dangerous. › If you miss a dose of Saphris (asenapine), take it as soon as you remember, unless it’s time for your next dose; don't take 2 doses at the same time. › Keep Saphris (asenapine) in your pantry away from heat, moisture, and light.
-Don't store it in your bathroom's medicine cabinet. › Good for short-term relief of anxiety symptoms. › Starts working in 45 minutes when swallowed. › Starts working in 10 to 20 minutes when dissolved under your tongue. › Can cause temporary dizziness and drowsiness. › Addictive.
-Long-term use can cause dependence or abuse. › Not safe to use with alcohol.
+Don't store it in your bathroom's medicine cabinet. › Can cause temporary dizziness and drowsiness. › Take only as much as your doctor prescribes.
+Taking more than directed or taking this for a long time can cause you to become dependent on it. › Not safe to use with alcohol. › Use caution or avoid use in older adults.
 Learn more More about Saphris Side effects Reviews & ratings Alternatives FDA package insert More about Ativan Side effects Reviews & ratings Alternatives FDA package insert